Lisa Boothe, former Democrat official spar over DC statehood 'power grab': What if Washington was 'red'?

 Since its establishment, the major change to the District of Columbia's representation has been the 1847 retrocession of what is now Arlington County, Va., and the City of Alexandria, Va., back to the Commonwealth of Virginia.

-The portion ceded from what was once Maryland is what remains of the original District of Columbia.
+The portion ceded from what was once Maryland, along with Lady Bird Johnson Island, is what remains of the original District of Columbia.